 The aquarium is a closed ecosystem.
-Organic nitrogen and phosphorous substances in the aquarium, such as fish residues, feed residuesь and dead plants, dead fish and fish slime, break down and form nitrates and phosphates.
-These are important nutrients for plants.
+Organic nitrogen and phosphorous substances in the aquarium, such as fish residues, feed residuesь, and dead plants, dead fish and fish slime, break down and form nitrates and phosphates.
+These are essential nutrients for plants.
 If the intake of nutrients is less than the amount in the aquarium, the nutrients will accumulate.

-In addition, the source can be a means for stabilizing water parameters.
-Phosphates accumulate in the aquarium to a greater or lesser extent, depending on the population of fish and the number of plants.
+Also, the source can be a means for stabilizing water parameters.
+Phosphates accumulate in the aquarium to a greater or lesser extent.
+It depends on the population of fish and the number of plants.

-In the world’s oceans, the concentration of orthophosphate varies significantly, depending on the region, as well as depending on the time of day and depth of water.
-Surface waters are significantly poorer for orthophosphates compared to deep-water areas, and this is due to the biological activity of organisms that consume phosphorus.
+In the world’s oceans, the concentration of orthophosphate varies significantly.
+It depends on the region and depending on the time of day and depth of water.
+Surface waters are considerably weaker for orthophosphates than deep-water areas, and this is due to the biological activity of organisms that consume phosphorus.

 The ideal level of phosphates in a marine aquarium is 0.02 ppm or less.
 As the level rises, algae begin to develop, especially in aquariums without live plants.

-To determine phosphates in the aquarium, it is necessary to use drop tests.
+If you want to determine phosphates in the aquarium, it is necessary to use drop tests.
 The procedure is quite simple.
-You need to mix a special solution with aquarium water and compare the resulting color with the table from the instructions.
+You need to mix a unique solution with aquarium water and compare the resulting color with the table from the instructions.

 However, there are several nuances.
 First, as mentioned above, tap water may already contain some amount of phosphates.
 Second, tests show only inorganic phosphates dissolved in water.
-But they will not show the presence of phosphates that have settled in the ground and phosphates of organic origin.
-And if according to tests, you have no phosphates in the aquarium, it does not mean that they are not there at all.
+But they will not reveal the presence of phosphates that have settled in the ground and phosphates of organic origin.
+If according to tests, you have no phosphates in the aquarium, it does not mean that they are not there.

-Now that it is clear where the phosphate comes from, and what affect it has, let’s look at where this element is spent and how to maximize its reduction processes.
+Now that it is clear where the phosphate comes from, and what effect it has, let’s look at where this element is spent and how to maximize its reduction processes.